cwindolf/dartsort/README.md

  - Train conv VAEs
  - More consistent geom?
 18/22 channel version?
 Should not matter for now.
  - 40% of y are <0.1, trying out excluding those from net training
+ - Overfit [PS]VAE to templates
+    - See if relative to bottom helps learning